envoyproxy/envoy-website/learn/service-mesh.md

 ## Sidecar Configuration

-The easiest way to get started is to have Envoy handle traffic just the name as your internal network does.
+The easiest way to get started is to have Envoy handle traffic the same as your internal network does.
 Practically, this means three things:

   - **Expose a single listener for your services to send outbound traffic to.**